The Rocks (band): 2007

 The band spent much of 2007 finishing their long-delayed second album, Letters From The Frontline.
 It featured songs which had been staples of the live set for a while, veering from '50s style ballads like "Tearjerker" to the raucous "Screamers", which harked back to the earlier material but with more of a '70s glam bent.
 Further pushing the power-pop angle, "The Game Is Up" was chosen as the next single, as another AA-side (with "Too Much Too Soon"), and was released in October 2007.
 Despite garnering some positive press (Artrocker magazine described it as having "instant classic written all over it") it again failed to revive the band's profile in the UK.

 However, the response to the new material was far more favourable on the Continent.
 "Letters From The Frontline" was released in Germany, Austria and Switzerland in May 2008, the album having been re-packaged to include the tracks "Heartbreak City" and "Lesbian Bar" - released as the first European single from the album in April.
-Further singles ("The Game Is Up" and "On The Roof") were released from the album in Europe, ahead of a tour that September/October.
+Additional singles ("The Game Is Up" and "On The Roof") were released in Europe, ahead of a tour that September/October.